 My interest in Rotary goes back to 1999 when I was nominated to join the Rotary Club of Melbourne.
-Since moving permanently to the Peninsula and taking up full time work at Seawinds Community Hub (Rosebud West), my membership was transferred to Rosebud-Rye in October 2015.
+Since moving permanently to the Peninsula and taking up work in Community Centres on the Southern Peninsula, my membership was transferred to Rosebud-Rye in October 2015.

 Joining Rotary has been such a rewarding experience for me.
 Seven years ago, I moved to Rosebud.
 I knew no one until I joined Rotary.
 Now, seven years on, I have come to know so many people within the community, the district, nationally and internationally.